Investigating elastic constants across diverse strain-matrix sets: Introduction

-The rest of this paper is arranged as follows.
-The theory of elastic constants calculation and the optimization of strain matrix sets are presented in Sec. \ref{method} The test and comparison of computation accuracy and efficiency of different strain matrix sets are detailed in Sec. \ref{result} Section \ref{conclusion} describes our further discussions and the final conclusions.
+The structure of this paper is as follows: After the introduction, Section \ref{method} outlines the theory behind calculating elastic constants and the optimization of strain matrix sets.
+Section \ref{result} evaluates and compares the computational accuracy and efficiency of various strain matrix sets.
+Our discussions and conclusions are summarized in Sec. \ref{conclusion}.